Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-yahooStyleBug.md

 ---
 layout: post
-title:  "Yahoo Style Bug"
+title:  "AOL/Yahoo Style Bug"
 date:   2022-10-03 20:41:23 -0400
 categories: HTML CSS Bug
 ---

-Small post, just learned that Yahoo styles wont work if there preceeded by a CSS comment.
+Small post, just learned that AOL/Yahoo styles wont work if there preceeded by a CSS comment.
 Keep an eye out for that.

 ## Example